 Dr. (seated at desk.
 Knock on door and assistant announces the next patient is to enter.)

-Pt enters consulting room slowly looking left and right and is greeted by the .
+Pt enters consulting room slowly looking left and right and is greeted by the doctor.

 Dr. Please sit in this armchair and (I will here opposite you over the low coffee table.)